hannahrajan/Hacker-Marathon/README.md

 {MISCELLANIOUS INFORMATION}

-DO NOT GO OVER THE EDGE.
-This will result in an immediate GAME OVER.
+DO NOT GO OVER THE EDGE OF THE PLATFORM.
+This will result in you losing a life.

 You can restart the game by hitting the "r" key after you lose all of your lives.